Stegny: Characteristics

-At 1 Inspektowa Street is placed the Stegny speed skating rink, with dimensions of 400 m × 11 m.
-Additionally, the neighbourhood also housed the Institute of Psychiatry and Neurology at 5 Sobieskiego Street, and Museum of Blacksmithing at 84 Przy Grobli Street.
-Stegny also has two Catholic churches.
-They are the Church of the Most Holy Virgin Mary the Mother of Divine Mercy at 9 Św.
-Bonifacego Street and St. Anthony Maria Zaccaria Church at 15 Sobieskiego Street.
+The neighbourhood features the Stegny speed skating rink at 1 Inspektowa Street, with track dimensions of 400 m × 11 m.
+Additionally, it also housed the Institute of Psychiatry and Neurology at 5 Sobieskiego Street, and Museum of Blacksmithing at 84 Przy Grobli Street.
+Stegny also has two Roman Catholic parish churches.
+They are the Church of the Most Holy Virgin Mary the Mother of Divine Mercy at 9 Świętego Bonifacego Street and St. Anthony Maria Zaccaria Church at 15 Sobieskiego Street.